-San Jose, Costa Rica: Home to one third of Costa Rica’s population, San José Costa Rica is the country's center — economically, culturally, and geographically.
-But even in San José’s most urban alleyways, it’s hard to forget you’re in a tropical nation.
-The steamy air and warbling jungle birds remain.
+San José is home to one-third of the population of Costa Rica and is the center of the country—economically, culturally, and geographically.
+Even in San José’s most urban alleyways, it’s hard to forget you’re in a tropical nation as the steamy air and warbling jungle birds remain.

-When travelers first arrive into Costa Rica's international airport, San Jose can seem quite disagreeable: noisy, busy, and even smelly!
+When travelers first arrive at Costa Rica's international airport, San José can seem quite disagreeable: noisy, busy, and even smelly!
 However, the capital city tends to grow on people.
-Proof: 250,000 foreigners have settled in San Jose, many of them American expatriates.
-Most of Costa Rica’s Spanish language schools are located in San Jose, as well as the University of Costa Rica.
+Proof: 250,000 foreigners have settled in San José.
+Many of them are American expatriates.
+Most of Costa Rica’s Spanish language schools are located in San José, as well as the University of Costa Rica.

 - Mercado Central: The bustling central market is the perfect place to fill your backpack or suitcase’s empty spaces.